wacncontent/CustomizeTool/output/articles/active-directory/active-directory-conditional-access-azure-authenticator-app.md

 ##Troubleshooting

-If you see the  **Keystore Error**, this could be because you don’t have the lock screen set up with a PIN.
+If you see the  **Keystore Error**, this could be because you don't have the lock screen set up with a PIN.
 To work around this issue, uninstall the Azure Authenticator app, configure a PIN for your lock screen, and reinstall the app.